-Slowly bring your hands apart again, so that they are separated by 6-12 inches.
+Slowly bring your hands by 6-12 inches again, so that they are separated

 Repeat this process several times, bringing your hands together and apart.
 Be slow and steady.
 As you do it, pay close attention to your palms.
 What are you experiencing?
 You may experience a sense of pressure or thickness between your palms; warmth; buzzing; tickling; pulsing; or other sensations.
 You’re feeling energetic!

 EFT is a form of psychological acupressure, here combined with mindful techniques.
-EFT is based on the same energy meridians that have been used in traditional acupuncture to treat physical and emotional ailments for over five thousand years, however without the penetration of needles.
+EFT uses the same energy meridians that have been used in traditional acupuncture to treat physical and emotional ailments for over five thousand years, however without the penetration of needles.
 Instead, tapping with the fingertips is used to input kinetic energy onto specific meridians on the head and chest while speaking positive statements.

 Some people are initially wary of these principles that MEFT is based on – the electromagnetic energy that flows through the body and regulates our health is only recently becoming recognized in the West.
 Others are initially taken aback by (and sometimes amused by) the EFT tapping and affirmation methodology, whose basics you will learn here.

-But keep in mind, EFT works and is, in combination with mindfulness interventions, most powerful.
+Keep in mind, EFT works and is, in combination with mindfulness interventions, most potent.